adfink/adfink.github.io/about.md

-## what's it what's it what's it all about?
+## what is this this thing you call "life and stuf?""
 something between a social butterfly and a bloodthirsty piranha.

 We all have thoughts.
-Things like ideas pop into our minds sometimes.
+Things pop into our minds sometimes.
 Usually these things pop out of our minds just as fast.
 They just poke in to say hello and then wander off into the ether to bother someone else.
 Sometimes it's fun to grab onto these thoughts, these ideas, and take a closer look.
 Roll them around,